codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 #### Pagination

 We also recommend using a page size of 100 to return the results faster.
 This is especially relevant when a user is waiting for a UI to load.
-The maximum page size is 5000, which reduces the number of calls you make to our APIs, but provides you with a slower result.
+The maximum page size is 5000 results, which means fewer API calls, but much slower responses.

 :::tip Querying by the record date: example